eraofchaos/eraofchaos.github.io/units/Gremlin.md

 ---
 title: "Gremlin"
 permalink: /units/Gremlin/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Gremlin.
+Gremlin Units. null.
 Era of Chaos Gremlins have signed contracts of servitude with the Tower.
 They prefer to attack from afar with their enchanted chain balls."
 unitID: 601
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Gremlin"
 toc: true